Southwestern Trees - Landscaping

 Full Sun: Full or partial shade - USDA Zone: 6 - 10

-Afghan pine/Desert pine is a fast growing evergreen tree and can used as border landscaping.
+Afghan pine/Desert pine is a fast-growing evergreen tree and can be used as border landscaping.
 Can grow up to 80ft. tall and 30ft. wide.
+Trim the bottom branches for great shade during the summer months.
 Low water once established.
 Also called Mondell pine.

 Sun: Full Sun - USDA Zone 7 - 9

 Desert willow grows to about 25ft tall.
-If you are looking to attract hummingbirds then this is the tree to get.
-Beautiful light purple blooms very hardy shrub or tree.
-Very drought tolerant once established.
+If you are looking to attract hummingbirds, then this is the tree to get.
+Beautiful light purple blooms very hardy shrubs or trees.
+Very drought tolerance once established.
 More Desert Willow Information

 Full Sun - USDA - Zone: 7 - 10

-Mesquite has green foliage and dedicious.
-Large sweet edible pods on brances.
+Mesquite has green foliage and is deciduous.
+Large sweet edible pods on branches.
 Very drought tolerant tree.
 Grows about 15-20ft tall and wide.
-Has large thorns can be easily trained as a tree.
+It has large thorns and can be easily trained as a tree.

 Full Sun - USDA - Zones: 6b thru 9

-The Mimosa can withstand droughts beautiful pink spike blooms at top.
+The Mimosa tree can withstand droughts and produces beautiful pink spikes that bloom at the top.
 Can grow up to 30ft. tall and sometimes wider.
-Excellent shade tree.
+Excellent canopy shade tree.

 Sun: Full Sun - USDA Zones: 7-10